anlepoly/supplementary_fixes/Readme.md

 #Data description
 - "commit_log" folder contains commit logs for all five studied projects
-- "bugzilla_metrics" only contains Webkit's Bugzilla metrics extracted from Bugzilla website (because we don't have Webkit's Bugzilla database)
+- "bugzilla_metrics" folder only contains Webkit's Bugzilla metrics extracted from Bugzilla website (because we don't have Webkit's Bugzilla database)
+- "csv_data" folder contains R code and prediction metrics

+#Maintenance
+I will update new data and new version of the scripts

 #For any questions
 Please send email to le.an@polymtl.ca